05 Apr Why a key cabinet breathalyser is the ultimate safety precaution

 CIC Technology’s C.Q.R.iT key cabinets are designed so that, should you choose, you’re able to attach a breathalyser to them.
 When users go to access the assets within them, they first need to use the breathalyser.
 Only when the result comes back to show that they’re below a limit that you set, are they then able to login to the key cabinet.
 With a breathalyser in place, you always know sobriety is a given when your employees access their keys.
 In Australia, the legal limit for driving is 0.05g of alcohol in every 100ml of blood – or a blood alcohol concentration (BAC) of 0.05 per cent.
 However, if you’re a professional driver – such as a bus driver – this limit drops to 0.00.
 To account for different standards or preferences, you can change the limit on your key cabinet breathalyser to your required level.

-What industries can benefit from breathalyser security for their assets?
+What industries can benefit from key cabinet breathalyser for their assets?

 Any industry that requires a high level of safety when it comes to their operations can benefit from having a breathalyser adding another layer of protection around their assets.
 This could include: